ucla-data-science-center/lc-data-curation-foundations/_episodes/03-LIS.md

 ![Diagram of skills and knowledge necessary to perform data curation for reproducibility tasks]({{ page.root }}/fig/03-cure-skills.png "Diagram of skills and knowledge necessary to perform data curation for reproducibility tasks")

-**Read more about the data savvy librarian and their role in supporting scientific reproducibility:**
+**(Optional) Read more about the data savvy librarian and their role in supporting scientific reproducibility:**
 Barbaro, A. (2016).
 On the importance of being a data-savvy librarian. *JEAHIL, 12*(1), 25–27. [http://ojs.eahil.eu/ojs/index.php/JEAHIL/article/view/100/104](http://ojs.eahil.eu/ojs/index.php/JEAHIL/article/view/100/104)

 Burton, M., Lyon, L., Erdmann, C., & Tijerina, B. (2018).
 Shifting to data savvy: The future of data science in libraries.
 University of Pittsburgh. [http://d-scholarship.pitt.edu/id/eprint/33891](http://d-scholarship.pitt.edu/id/eprint/33891)